-If using human subjects, as rhetoric/composition students sometimes do when working with DH students, IRB approval is required.
+If using human subjects, as comp/rhet students sometimes do when working with DH students, IRB approval is required.
 Please consult with the Graduate Studies Office and obtain that approval before proceeding with your research; this process is separate from the prospectus, and should be begun well before starting work on your thesis, since approval can take several months to obtain.

 The prospectus should be submitted to the Graduate Studies Coordinator, attached to the prospectus form, which will require the signatures of your thesis director and your second and third readers.
-This form can be found on the English department's webpage for graduate programs in Literature.
 The Graduate Studies Coordinator will review the prospectus and either approve it or ask for modifications in consultation with your director.
 The prospectus needs to be turned in early enough in the semester for it to receive approval before you leave for semester break so that you will have the approvals that you need before working on your own over summer and winter breaks.
 Please see the deadlines above.